Ferpgodoy/dw_gcp_example/README.md

 2. **Configure environment variables**:
    - Create a `.env` file based on `.env.example`.
    - Update the variables as needed, especially those related to GCP.
+   - Save the JSON key file generated for the GCP service account in the `config/secrets/` folder of the project as `gcp_credentials.json`.

 3. **Start the local environment using Astro CLI**: